Jerakin/DefTree/doc/source/design.rst

 Design
 ======
-Here I would like to go over some important implementation details that can help when working with DefTree.
+Here I would like to go over some important details concerning implementation that may help when working with DefTree.

 Defold Value vs Python Value
 ****************************

-To simplify working with attributes I decided to split how the value looks for defold and how it looks for python.
+To simplify working with attributes I decided to split how the value looks for Defold and how it looks for python.
-Not only does it simply working with attributes it also enables us to do some sanity checking to ensure that we do not set a value that was an int to a float, because that would make the file corrupt for the Defold editor.
+Not only does this simplify working with attributes it also enables us to do some sanity checking to ensure that we do not set a value that was an int to a float because this would make the file corrupt for the Defold editor.

-Defold always encloses a string within two quotes like "/main/defold.png", but to make it easier for us to work with it deftree reports this as /main/defold.png, without the quotes.
-For example let say we have a file that looks like this:
+Defold will always enclose a string within two quotes like "/main/defold.png".
+To make it easier for us to work with it DefTree reports this as /main/defold.png, i.e. without the quotes.
+As an example, let us assume we have a file that looks as follows:

 .. code:: json